-EED 304 Psychology in Elementary Teaching (4) F, Sp.
+EED 304 Psychology in Elementary EED EED 304 Psychology in Elementary Teaching (4) F, Sp.
 Psychological principles as applied to educational settings.
 To be taken concurrently with EED 303.
 Prerequisite: PSY 101 and EED 203.

 EED 308 Multicultural Education (2) F, Sp.
 Historical and contemporary analyses of educational policies that incorporate ethnic, religious, and linguistic minorities through selected presentations, text readings and field experiences.
 The teacher candidate will gain awareness of diversity and develop a theoretical understanding of diversity through investigations of diversity within the local community and the creation of an action plan to address diversity issues within his/her classroom.
-Prerequisite: EED/MED/SED 202.
+Prerequisite: EED or SED 202.